-Each year Wings Over Illawarra is supported by all three arms of the Australian Defence Force and 2019 will be no different, with air displays and static exhibits from the Royal Australian Air Force, Royal Australian Navy and Australian Army.
+Each year Wings Over Illawarra is supported by all three arms of the Australian Defence Force, with air displays and static exhibits from the Royal Australian Air Force, Royal Australian Navy and Australian Army.

 Royal Australian Air Force

 The C-17A Globemaster III provides Air Force with an unprecedented capacity for strategic air lift.
 It allows Australia to rapidly deploy troops, supplies, combat vehicles, heavy equipment and helicopters anywhere in the world.
 The C-17A Globemaster is a high-wing four-engine heavy transport.
 It has three times the carrying capacity of the C-130 Hercules, allowing Australia to rapidly deploy troops, supplies, combat vehicles, heavy equipment and helicopters anywhere in the world.
 It can carry up to 77 tonnes, ranging from an Abrams Tank, four Bushmaster vehicles, three Black Hawk helicopters, or be converted to an aero-medical evacuation capacity.
 Based at RAAF Base Amberley, the eight C-17As provided the backbone of the air link for Operation SLIPPER in Afghanistan.
 Capable of landing on dirt strips as short as 3,500 feet, it carried supplies and personnel between Australia and the Middle East.

 The C-130J Hercules is a medium-sized tactical air lifter.
 Capable of carrying 120 passengers, or seven pallets of cargo, their ability to land on short or unsurfaced airstrips makes them highly desirable for regional air lift in conjunction with the C-27J Spartan.
 Based at RAAF Base Richmond, the 12 C-130J Hercules are also capable of air dropping supplies and parachuting personnel.
 The C-130J Hercules are an important air link with the Middle East, carrying supplies and personnel between locations in theatre.
 The C-130J is also an important asset in Australia’s search and survivor assistance and disaster relief efforts.
 The C-130J aircraft were an integral part of Operation PAKISTAN ASSIST II, Operation PACIFIC ASSIST, Operation CHRISTCHURCH ASSIST, Operation YASI ASSIST, Operation ACCORDION and Operation OKRA.